BermuXP/CloverRPG/README.md

 - `cloverrpg.*`: Access to all CloverRPG permissions.
 - `cloverrpg.commands.*`: Access to all CloverRPG commands.
-- `cloverrpg.commands.classes`: Access to the classes command.
+- `cloverrpg.commands.classes.*`: Access to the classes command.
-- `cloverrpg.commands.crpg`: Access to the crpg command.
+- `cloverrpg.commands.crpg.*`: Access to the crpg command.
 - `cloverrpg.commands.party.*`: Access to all the party commands.

 # Localization Support